-- calculating allocation or expenditure ratios on ESC rights and comparing them to national or international benchmarks; - conducting 'benefit incidence' analysis to identify which groups are benefiting from public expenditures; or

-• using Public Expenditure Tracking Surveys (PETS) to ensure accountability for actual expenditures.
+- calculating allocation or expenditure ratios on ESC rights and comparing them to national or international benchmarks; - conducting 'benefit incidence' analysis to identify which groups are benefiting from public expenditures; or using Public Expenditure Tracking Surveys (PETS) to ensure accountability for actual expenditures.

 Other approaches have sought to 'cost' the level of spending a government should allocate to advance the necessary policies, plans and programs to realize human rights.
-Costing initiatives have also quantified the costs of specific ESC rights violations and of failing to take action to address them.
-In relation to budget processes, analyzing budget cycles can show whether budgets (from formulation to implementation) are "accessible, transparent and effective" and ensure the rights to participation, transparency and information.
+Costing initiatives have also sought to quantify, in financial terms, the immediate impact of specific ESC rights violations, as well as the more long-term consequences of failing to take action to address them.
+In relation to budget processes, analyzing budget cycles can show whether budgets (from formulation to implementation) are 'accessible, transparent and effective' and ensure the rights to participation, transparency and information.
 In relation to government revenue, analyzing tax policy, development assistance, debt and deficit financing, monetary policy and financial regulation can give an indication of how well the government has mobilized resources.
 The Center for Women's Global Leadership identifies these areas as key points on the 'Maximum Available Resources (MAR) Star', a useful heuristic device that speaks to the Committee's insistence that available resources include potential as well as current resources.

 More broadly, there has been an important new strand of work at the macro-economic level that goes beyond budget analysis to scrutinize broader areas of economic policy-making from a human rights perspective.
-This challenges the approach to maximum available resources "which takes the broad policy parameters that determine the resources available to support economic and social rights as a given", and highlights that externalities placed on governments, by international organizations, for example, must also be considered when measuring human rights compliance.
+This challenges the approach to maximum available resources 'which takes the broad policy parameters that determine the resources available to support economic and social rights as a given', and highlights that external pressures placed on governments, by international organizations, for example, must also be considered when measuring human rights compliance.
 This is particularly relevant in the context of the global financial crisis.